LidkeLab/matlab-instrument-control/src/+mic/+stage3D/@MCLNanoDrive/Readme.md

 This class controls a 3D Peizo stage from Mad City Labs.
 The class uses 'calllib' to directly call funtions from the madlib.dll.
 The instument is attached via USB.

+## Installation
 The first time an object of this class is created, the user must direct the object to the 'madlib.h' header file.
-This is usually located here:  C:\Program Files\Mad City Labs\NanoDrive
+This is usually located here:  C:\Program Files\Mad City Labs\NanoDrive For Matlab later than 2017, user might need to edit the madlib.h file to ensure successful loading of the library: comment lines 27 and 28 as below,
+//#else
+//typedef unsigned char bool;
 ## Features
 - Direct control of Mad City Labs 3D Piezo stages via USB.
 - Dynamic link library interaction using `madlib.dll` for stage control.